KilianMichiels/Thesis/README.md

 #### /Double1_IOS/Without_ROS/openCVTestApplication:

 - Open openCVTestApplication.xcworkspace in XCode.
-- Change the developer signing to your own Apple Developer Account (https://developer.apple.com/).
+- Change the developer signing to your own [Apple Developer Account](https://developer.apple.com/).
 - Don't forget to run the 'pod install' command in Terminal before opening the workspace.
 - You should be able to run the project on the iPad.

 #### /Double1_IOS/Without_ROS/Kairos-SDK-iOS-master/KairosSDKExampleApp:

 - Open KairosSDKExampleApp.xcodeproj.
-- Change the developer signing to your own Apple Developer Account (https://developer.apple.com/).
+- Change the developer signing to your own [Apple Developer Account](https://developer.apple.com/).
 - Run the application on the iPad.

 #### /Double1_IOS/Without_ROS/FacialRecognition/:

 - Run `pod install` in the working directory.
 - Open FacialRecognition.xcworkspace in XCode.
-- Change the developer signing to your own Apple Developer Account (https://developer.apple.com/).
+- Change the developer signing to your own [Apple Developer Account](https://developer.apple.com/).
 - Run the application on the iPad.

 #### /Double1_IOS/Without_ROS/FacialRecognition_Database_Test:

 - Run `pod install` in the working directory.
 - Open FacialRecognition.xcworkspace in XCode.
-- Change the developer signing to your own Apple Developer Account (https://developer.apple.com/).
+- Change the developer signing to your own [Apple Developer Account](https://developer.apple.com/).
 - Run the application on the iPad.

 The only difference between FacialRecognition and FacialRecognition_Database_Test is the extra view to go to the testpage which corresponds to the test about the database on the iPad (see 'How to run tests').